-It ends up that waiting on motivation or inspiration to strike is a really bad bet.
+It ends up that waiting on motivation or inspiration to strike is a terrible bet.
 It is a losing proposition for long term change.
-Emotions change day in and day out so waiting on or riding a fleeting emotion is not sustainable.
-If you want to change your life you simply must build better habits.
+Emotions change day in and day out, so waiting on or riding a fleeting emotion is not sustainable.
+If you want to change your life, you must build better habits.

-How to you build better habits?
+How do you build better habits?
 Action.
-Yes, just take action….but act now…don’t delay!
+Yes, take action….but act now… don’t delay!

-Here is some science for you (outlined from the book noted below): We have roughly five seconds to act on a thought before our mind will begin to kill it off.
-Should we take action in the first five seconds our brain will work really hard at doing the “new” thing.
-However, if we deliberate beyond five seconds we are geared to shut it down and figure out ways not to do it.
-It is the brains way of protecting itself since the “new” things is unknown.
+Here is some science for you (outlined from the book noted below): We have roughly five seconds to act on a thought before our mind begins to kill it off.
+Should we take action in the first five seconds, our brain will work really hard at doing the “new” thing.
+However, if we deliberate beyond five seconds, we are geared to shut it down and figure out ways not to do it.
+It is the brain’s way of protecting itself since the “new” things are unknown.

 He who hesitates is lost….we have five seconds to get our butt in gear!
-Test it out and see what happens when you wait.
+Please test it out and see what happens when you wait.

-The clapping of the hands trigger he picked up from me.
+The clapping of the hands triggers he picked up from me.
 Watching him made me analyze how I routinely shift mindsets to go after things.
-When I am calling to my kids to come inside I would get their attention by finishing my statement with a clap of the hands (“Let’s go guys!” *CLAP*).
-At work, getting ready to teach a class I would have some internal pump up dialogue and one big clap (yes, even at work).
-At table tennis, right before starting a match ….yep I clap.
-Clapping for me signifies that the thinking is done and it is now time to get done to business.
+When I call my kids to come inside, I will get their attention by finishing my statement with a clap of the hands (“Let’s go guys!” *CLAP*).
+At work, getting ready to teach a class, I would have some internal pump up dialogue and one big clap (yes, even at work).
+At table tennis, right before starting a match ….yep, I clap.
+Clapping signifies that the thinking is done, and it is now time to get done to business.

-The following Monday I came across and listened to a Podcast with Mel Robbins who is the author of the book: The Five Second Rule.
+The following Monday, I came across and listened to a Podcast with Mel Robbins, the author of the book: The Five-Second Rule.
 Listening to her, I was blown away by her own story and by the science she had behind it.
-It was like the universe was was emphasizing my Saturday thoughts that I was really onto something.
-If you would like to listen to the podcast click here.
-If you want to check out this book (I am mid way through) click here.
+It was like the universe was emphasizing my Saturday thoughts that I was really onto something.
+Suppose you would like to listen to the podcast, click here.
+If you want to check out this book (I am mid-way through), click here.

-Since that day I have been putting the five second rule to work.
-Habits are changing and I am getting more done than I ever have before.
-I am seeing that as my habits are changing the frequency of happiness, contentment, and inspiration are also changing…I experience them more often.
+Since that day, I have been putting the five-second rule to work.
+Habits are changing, and I am getting more done than I ever have before.
+As my habits are changing, the frequency of happiness, contentment, and inspiration is also changing…I experience them more often.